IoT vs AI: 4 Differences You Must Know About These Trending Technologies

 Also Read: IoT Trends 2024

-4 Key Differences Between IoT and AI
+4 Key Differences Between AI and IoT

 While IoT and AI often go hand in hand, they serve different purposes and operate on different principles.
 IoT is all about gathering and sharing data, while AI focuses on analyzing that data and making intelligent decisions.
 Think of IoT as the eyes and ears, collecting information, and AI as the brain, processing that information to act.